szymach/c-pchart/README.md

 to methods Also, typehinting was added to methods where possible, so some backwards compatibility breaks may occur if you did some weird things.

-- Moved all constants to a single file `src/Resources/data/constants.php`.
+- Moved all constants to a [single file](constants.php).
 It is loaded automatically through Composer, so no need for manual action.

 License: